On Information Self-Locking in Reinforcement Learning for Active Reasoning of LLM agents: More Details on the Theory

-\textbf{Locking regime.} We formalize the notion of self-locking via a two-dimensional low-information \textit{plus} low-BT region: \begin{definition}[Locking regime] For given thresholds $\delta,\varepsilon>0$, we define the {locking regime} as the subset of parameter space characterized by simultaneously low theoretical action-selection informativeness and low belief-tracking capability:
+\textbf{Locking regime.} We formalize self-locking as a two-dimensional region with simultaneously low AS informativeness and low BT capability: \begin{definition}[Locking regime] For given thresholds $\delta,\varepsilon>0$, we define the \emph{locking regime} as the subset of parameter space characterized by simultaneously low action-selection informativeness and low belief-tracking capability:

-This region represents a two-dimensional low-information plus low-BT regime in which neither the query policy nor the belief-tracking dynamics can induce substantial positive progress.
+This region captures a low-information and low-BT regime in which neither the action-selection kernel nor the belief-tracking dynamics can induce substantial positive progress. \end{definition}